LincolnTechOpenSource/lincoln-gps/README.md

 Authentication is done through [firebase](https://firebase.google.com/).

-To allow users access to the application, you must create a new firebase project and replace the credentials located in [firebase.js](src/client/app/core/firebase.js) with your own.
+To give users access to the application, you must create a new firebase project and replace the credentials located in [firebase.js](src/client/app/core/firebase.js) with your own.
 Then you can manage users in the **Auth** tab of the firebase console.

+---

+Local Storage (via **ngStorage**) stores the user's preferences. i.e., which map filters are active and whether to show the select on map popup.

 ## History